WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/USBDAQF1CD/PWM/README.md

 ### Hardware Requirement

-In order to run this example, you should get USBDAQF1CD product, which contains motion function.
+In order to run this example, you should get USBDAQF1CD product, which contains PWM function.

 Then, we take `USBDAQF1CD` for example.